galvaowesley/galvaowesley/README.md

 Data Scientist Intern and Machine Learning Enthusiast
 ----------------------------------------------

-I am a Computer Engineer, master's student in Computer Vision and Data Scientist with experience in the e-commerce industry.
+I am a Computer Engineer and current Master's student in Computer Science focused in the Computer Vision area.
+Furthermore, I have a solid experience in Data Science within the e-commerce sector, in which I contributed to complex analysis using Big Data, development of mathematical and predictive models and creation of Machine Learning pipelines.
+My academic background includes research in Computer Vision, particularly in developing Convolutional Neural Networks for image segmentation, in addition to projects involving Natural Language Processing.

 ### Skills